 Best In-Person Training: Pryor Learning

 Pryor Learning traces its roots back to 1970, when its founder started offering one-day training seminars.
-Since then, the company has grown tremendously and now offers a wide breadth of training seminars, including 30-hour OSHA compliance courses and HIPAA training as well as online courses for things like OSHA updates and record-keeping compliance.
+Since then, the company has grown tremendously and now offers a wide breadth of training seminars, including a 30-hour OSHA compliance course and HIPAA training as well as online courses for things like OSHA updates and record-keeping compliance.

-Best Non-OSHA-Certified: Alison
+Best Free Training: Alison

 Best Additional Safety Tools: Creative Safety Supply